Valentyna-Lapenko/Airbus-Ship-Detection/readme.md

 The train_ship_segmentations.csv file provides the ground truth (in run-length encoding format) for the training images.

-The sample_submission files contains the images in the test images.
+The sample_submission files contain the images in the test images.

 ## Model
 The architecture used is U-Net, which is very common for image segmentation problems.